julianrupp/tswlairmgr/README.md

 -	Please note that I do not want to officially integrate any other localizations than English, German and French, the set of languages the game itself is localized in.
 Reasoning behind this is mainly that I don't want to litter the menu with a lot of languages.
 I might however make an exemption if I get proof that there is a substantial population of native speakers in the game for a particular language.

 -	Requiring Flash, Silverlight or any other proprietary/closed-source stuff for your feature additions to work is a no-go.
 Implement your functionality solely in JavaScript.
-You may use additional helper libraries, not just the ones that are already there
+You may use additional helper libraries, not just the ones that are already there.

 -	Please note that I'm not really fond of introducing any kind of build process in this project that is required to get the project files into a ready-to-use/upload state.